Cyberlorians/Articles/AADCCloudSync-Hardened.md

 Add-KdsRootKey -EffectiveTime ((get-date).addhours(-10))
 ```
 #### Domain Create Group.
-While you are there, open ADUC and create an AD group and put all of the AADCCloudSync servers.
+While you are there, open ADUC and create an AD group with all of the AADCCloudSync servers.
 I created a group called 'cloudsyncretrievepwd'.
 Why do we do this?
-IF you are planning on high availability a group is better suited for ease of management when it comes to allowing the gMSA to 'PrincipalsAllowToRetrieveManagedPassword' of the cloud sync severs.
+If you are planning on high availability a group is better suited for ease of management when it comes to allowing the gMSA to run with 'PrincipalsAllowToRetrieveManagedPassword' of the cloud sync severs.

 ## AADC Cloud Sync server setup.